LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Introduction

-We consider a human decision maker choosing among a large set of available items, such as airline flight itineraries or schedules assigning employees to shifts.
-The decision maker is aided by metrics describing the items (e.g., number of connections, price, total duration, departure time).
-Unfortunately, the decision maker lacks a precisely-defined utility function over the metrics that would support selecting the best item automatically.
-Instead, the decision maker must manually inspect many items to select the one they most prefer.
-This can lead to decision fatigue and poor decisions \citep{schwartz2015paradox}.
+We consider a human decision maker choosing among a large set of available items, such as airline flight itineraries or final exam schedules.
+The decision maker is aided by attributes describing the items (e.g., number of connections, price, total duration, departure time).
+Unfortunately, the decision maker lacks a precisely defined utility function over the attributes that would support the automatic selection of the best item.
+Instead, the decision maker must manually inspect many items to select the one they prefer most.
+This can lead to decision fatigue and poor decisions~\cite{schwartz2015paradox}.

 This problem is common.
-Surveys across a variety of engineering and science domains \citep{Farzane_2022, sharma2022comprehensive, gunantara2018review} argue that most real-world engineering design problems have multiple competing objectives.
-Individuals also face many available options in day-to-day life, e.g., in online shopping, especially when combinatorics causes bundles of interacting products to explode in number (flight legs arranged into itineraries, computer components arranged into a server).
+Surveys across engineering and science domains~\cite{Farzane_2022,sharma2022comprehensive,gunantara2018review} argue that most real-world engineering design problems have multiple competing objectives.
+Individuals also face many options in day-to-day life, e.g., in online shopping, where combinatorial bundles of interacting products (flight legs arranged into itineraries, computer components arranged into a server) can explode in number.

 Traditional solutions are often inadequate.
-Manually comparing all options is time-consuming and error-prone.
-Pareto plots showing one metric versus another do not scale beyond a few metrics.
-Multi-objective optimization algorithms (see, e.g., \citealt{knowles2006parego, branke2008multiobjective}) allow screening solutions off the Pareto frontier, but when there are many metrics the number of Pareto-optimal solutions can be large.
-Utility elicitation, preference learning and other algorithmic search methods that require the decision-maker to express pairwise preferences between solutions \citep{ObayashiJeongChiba2007, WangJinSchmittOlhofer2022, huber2025bayesian} or human-directed faceted search \citep{Ozaki2024MultiObjectiveBayesian} can help, but still require significant human effort.
+Manual comparison of all options is time-consuming and prone to errors.
+Pareto plots displaying one attribute against another do not scale beyond a few attributes.
+Multi-objective optimization algorithms (see, e.g., \cite{knowles2006parego,branke2008multiobjective}) allow screening solutions off the Pareto frontier; however, when there are many attributes, the number of Pareto-optimal solutions can be large.
+Utility elicitation, preference learning, and other algorithmic search methods that require the decision-maker to express pairwise preferences between solutions \cite{ObayashiJeongChiba2007,WangJinSchmittOlhofer2022,huber2025bayesian} or human-directed faceted search~\cite{Ozaki2024MultiObjectiveBayesian} can help, but still require significant human effort.
 The core difficulty is that {\it humans lack a time-efficient way to accurately articulate their preferences}.